Session 7: Just Listen!

 Blessed are you, Creator, Redeemer and Sustainer.

 Write a quote or choose one from someone else about the art of listening.
-Write it up and ask your incumbent (or Warden in a vacancy) if you can place it on a noticeboard in your church, or on the door where people enter.
-Listen to any reaction it might provoke.
+Write it up and ask your incumbent (or Warden in a vacancy) if you can place it on a noticeboard in your church, on your website, or on the door where people enter.
+Listen to/watch for any reaction it might provoke.